lawrennd/old_talks/_mlai/week10.md

 Modeling the entire joint density allows us to deal with different questions, that we may not have envisaged at the model *design time*.
 It contrasts with the approach we took for regression where we specifically chose to model the conditional density for the target values, $\dataVector$, given the input locations, $\inputMatrix$.
 That density, $p(\dataVector|\inputMatrix)$, effectively assumes that the question we'll be asked at *run time* is known.
 In particular, we expect to be asked about the value of the function, $y^*$, given a particular input location, $\inputVector^*$.
 We don't expect to be asked about the value of an input given a particular observation.
 That would require placing an additional prior over the input location for each point, $p(\inputVector_i)$.
 Of course, it's possible to conceive of a model like this, and indeed that is how we proceeded for [dimensionality reduction](./week8.ipynb).
 However, if we know we will always have all the inputs at run time, it may make sense to *directly* model the conditional density, $p(\dataVector|\inputMatrix)$.
 }

-\notes{
-### Logistic Regression
+\notes{\subsection{Logistic Regression}}

-A logistic regression is an approach to classification which extends the linear basis function models we've already explored.
-Rather than modeling the output of the function directly the assumption is that we model the *log-odds* with the basis functions.
+\notes{A logistic regression is an approach to classification which extends the linear basis function models we've already explored.
+Rather than modeling the output of the function directly the assumption is that we model the *log-odds* with the basis functions.}
-}

 \newslide{Logistic Regression and GLMs}